kwhite2/git/lessons.md

 `Control-c` attempts to abort the current task and restore user control. `Control-d` escapes the current shell environment—if you use it at the normal `$` prompt, it will end the current command line session. `q` is used to escape from specific utilities like `less`. `:q` first changes the mode in `vi`, allowing you to enter the `q` key to quit, so it's a command specific to `vi`.

+##Evaluation
+Which best describe the process of Staging:
+- you telling Git to take a snapshot of changes made to a file.
+- you telling Git which files with changes you want it to pay attention to.*
+- you telling git to pay attention to a folder storing files you want to make changes to.
+- the second part of a two-step process.

+Which best describes the process of Committing:
+- you telling Git to take a snapshot of changes made to a file.*
+- you telling Git which files with changes you want it to pay attention to.
+- you telling git to pay attention to a folder storing files you want to make changes to.
+- the second part of a two-step process.*

+What happens if you Stage the files, but don't Commit them?
+- Git won't know what files you want to take a snapshot of
+- Git won't take a snapshot of the files.*
+- Git will take the snapshot of the files
+- You will have told Git what files you would like it to take a snapshot of.*

+What happens if you Commit the files, but don't Stage them?
+- Git won't know what files you want to take a snapshot of*
+- Git won't take a snapshot of the files.*
+- You will have told Git what files you would like it to take a snapshot of.
+- Git will take the snapshot of the files*

+Which best describes the -m flag used when committing changes to a file?
+- a brief description of changes you made to your file*
+- Its just something Git needs so it doesn't break
+- future aids when you are trying to make sense of or recover changes you previously made to a file*
+- It's nonsense - who needs it?!

 # Pushing to GitHub

 Now, you may want to backup or share that file on the Internet.
 Let's connect the directory you made on your local machine to GitHub, on the web.